Andrew Kitaka

-Andrew Kitaka (also, Andrew Kitaka Mubiru), is a Ugandan civil engineer and public administrator, who serves as the Director of Engineering and Technical Services at Kampala Capital City Authority, a position he has held since the formation of KCCA in 2011.
+Andrew Kitaka (also, Andrew Kitaka Mubiru), is a Ugandan civil engineer and public administrator, who served as the Director of Engineering and Technical Services at Kampala Capital City Authority, a position he has held since the formation of KCCA in 2011.

 In addition to that assignment, from 18 December 2018, until 12 June 2020, he concurrently served as the executive director of Kampala Capital City Authority (KCCA), in acting capacity.

 Background and education

 Kitaka was born in the Buganda Region of Uganda, in the 1970s.
 After his primary education, he enrolled into King's College Budo, in Wakiso District, where he completed his O-Level studies.
 He then transferred to Namilyango College, in Mukono District, where he completed his A-Level education.

 Kitaka was admitted to Makerere University, the oldest and largest public university in Uganda, where he graduated with a Bachelor of Science degree in civil engineering.
 His second degree is a Master of Science in transport and planning, awarded by Delft University of Technology, in Delft, the Netherlands.